Resources for Therapists

 Cracking the Cult Code for Therapists: What Cult Victims Want Their Therapist to Know

-I have written a little book to help ex-cult members in, or entering into, therapy.
-It’s entitled, Cracking the Cult Code for Therapists: What Every Cult Victim Wants Their Therapist to Know.
-I’m really excited about this book and know it will be a welcome resource for therapists as they find themselves working with more and more with this unique and growing client population of cult survivors.
+My book, “Cracking the Cult Code for Therapists: What Every Cult Victim Wants Their Therapist to Know”, has been a welcome resource for therapists as they find themselves working with more and more with this unique and growing client population.

 The Challenge to Heal